TeamHypersomnia/Hypersomnia/README.md

 ## Linux instructions

-Refer to [.travis.yml](https://github.com/TeamHypersomnia/Hypersomnia/blob/master/.travis.yml) file for up-to-date building procedure.
+Refer to [.travis.yml](https://github.com/TeamHypersomnia/Hypersomnia/blob/master/.github/workflows/Linux_build.yml) file for up-to-date building procedure - it is constantly in flux.
 A short overview of the process now follows.

 Current platforms are actively tested and supported:

-- Arch Linux with i3 window manager.
+- Arch Linux with i3 window manager - the developer's machine.
-- Ubuntu, but it is tested only through Travis builds.
+- Ubuntu, as this is where the dedicated server is deployed.

 #### Distribution-specific dependencies